Rajendra III: War with Jatavarman Sundara Pandya

 Jatavarman Sundara Pandya I ascended the Pandya throne in 1251.
 In the ensuing wars for supremacy, he emerged as the most victorious ruler and the Pandya kingdom reached its zenith in the 13th century during his reign.
 Jatavarman Sundara Pandya first put an end to Hoysala interference by expelling them from the Kaveri delta and subsequently killed their king Vira Someswara in 1262 AD near Srirangam.
 He then defeated Kopperunjinga, the Kadava chieftain, and turned him into a vassal.
 He then defeated Rajendra III and made him acknowledge the Pandya suzerainty.
-The Pandya then turned his attention to the north and annexed Kanchi by killing the Telugu chief Vijaya Gandagopala.
+The Pandya then turned his attention to the north and annexed Kanchi by killing the Telugu Chola chief Vijaya Gandagopala of Nellore Cholas.
 He then marched up to Nellore and celebrated his victories there by doing the virabisheka(anointment of heroes) after defeating the Kakatiya ruler, Ganapati.
 Meanwhile, his lieutenant Vira Pandya defeated the king of Lanka and obtained the submission of the island nation.